Sedum lanceolatum

-Sedum lanceolatum is a species of flowering plant in the family Crassulaceae known by the common names spearleaf stonecrop and lanceleaf stonecrop.
+Sedum lanceolatum is a species of flowering plant in the stonecrop family known by the common names lanceleaf stonecrop and spearleaf stonecrop.

 It is native to western North America and occurs in western Canada and the United States.
 It is distributed from Alaska to Arizona and New Mexico and as far east as South Dakota and Nebraska.
-It grows in exposed, rocky mountainous habitat at moderate and high elevations, up to 4048 m in the Rocky Mountains.
+It grows in exposed, rocky mountainous habitats at moderate and high elevations, up to 4048 m in the Rocky Mountains.
 The plant persisted and evolved on sky islands and nunataks in these ranges during glaciation events during the Pleistocene epoch.